2018 Johan Cruyff Shield

 The 2018 Johan Cruyff Shield was the 23rd edition of the Johan Cruyff Shield (Johan Cruijff Schaal), an annual Dutch football match played between the winners of the previous season's Eredivisie and KNVB Cup.
 The match was contested by PSV Eindhoven, champions of the 2017–18 Eredivisie, and Feyenoord, winners of the 2017–18 KNVB Cup.
-It was held at the Philips Stadion on 4 August 2018.
+It was held at the Philips Stadion in Eindhoven on 4 August 2018.
+The match was won by Feyenoord.